Winter Homestead Organization

 One of the things we do is clean out all of the garden beds and put down a nice thick layer of mulch.
 If you do that now it will break down and be ready for you in the springtime.
 It protects from soil runoff, shelters the soil life, suppresses weeds, and essentially creates really good fertilizer for your garden beds.

 You can use silage tarps or generic black tarps to also combat all of the weeds you might encounter in the spring.
 Covering will kill weeds out in the next few months and then you don’t have as many weeds to combat in the spring and summer while you’re planting and harvesting.
-While it doesn’t have all the benefits of mulch, a silage tarp will also warm the soil faster in the spring so your seeds that are depending on the warmth to germinate can be planted sooner.
+While it doesn’t have all the benefits of mulch, a silage tarp will also warm the soil faster in the spring so your seeds that depend on the warmth to germinate can be planted sooner.

 If you have potential garden space you already know you’re going to dig up or put a no-dig garden next year, you’ve got to tarp that as soon as possible.
 This one simple thing is going to save you so much time, money, and energy.
 Tarping whatever space you know you’re going to have a garden in or you already have a garden in really does help you in the long run.